MKVarun/FIREMAN/README.md

 # FIREMAN
-A small game similiar to the famous pacman game
+A small game similiar to the famous pacman game\n
 Run as follows:
 gcc pac.c -lncurses